 Advantages of Questionnaire

-- Questionnaire includes increased speed of data collection.
+- Questionnaire increases speed of data collection.

 - Low or no cost requirements.